emmacarli/pulsar_data_analysis_acreroad/README.md

-# pulsardataprep_acreroad
+# pulsar_data_analysis_acreroad

 Radio data analysis software for the pulsar telescope at Acre Road Observatory, Glasgow, Scotland.
+For more information refer to pdf report.

-To run this notebook, you need PRESTO and TEMPO installed.
+To run this notebook, you need PRESTO, PINT and TEMPO installed.
 I have included notes on how to install them at the end of this README.

 You also need an installation of all the packages imported at the beginning of the notebook.

 You also need the following files:
-- Template_PRESTO_inf_file.txt (created with PRESTO's makeinf)
+- Template_PRESTO_inf_file.txt (created with PRESTO's makeinf, has several fields left empty)
 - J0332+5434_initial_parameters.par, that contains the parameters in table 1 and 2 of the report
-- Jodrell_Template_Profile_I-Q.txt (see other scripts)
+- Jodrell_Template_Profile_I-Q.txt (see report, and Template_Generator folder)
-- Jodrell_Template_Profile_I-Q_PRESTO_Gaussian_fit.gaussians (made with PRESTO's pygaussfit.py and the I-Q template from the EPN database - see report and other scripts)
+- Jodrell_Template_Profile_I-Q_PRESTO_Gaussian_fit.gaussians (made with PRESTO's pygaussfit.py on the template above)

 Change the paths at the beginning of the notebook.

 Add the Acre Road observatory to TEMPO's obsys.dat, and make sure no other observatories have the codes 'a' and 'AR':
  3573741.1      -269156.74      5258407.3      1  ACRE                a  AR

 Add the observatory to PRESTO, in get_TOAs.py, near the start, there is a dictionary of telescopes for TEMPO called scopes={...}.
 Add to the list: ,'AR':'a'} just after 'Geocenter':'o' .

 Add the observatory to PINT, in observatory/observatories.py TopoObs('acre', aliases=['acreroad','a','AR'], itrf_xyz =[3573741.1, -269156.74, 5258407.3], )

 Notes on how to install TEMPO and PRESTO: